Hopi: Oraibi split

-Hopi recognition
+Federal recognition

 At the dawn of the 20th century, the U.S. government established day schools, missions, farming bureaus, and clinics on every Indian reservation.
-This policy required that every reservation set up its own police force, tribal courts, and appoint a leader who would represent their tribe to the U.S. government.
+This policy required that every reservation set up its own police force and tribal courts and appointed a leader who would represent their tribe to the U.S. government.
 In 1910 in the Census for Indians, the Hopi Tribe had a total of 2,000 members, which was the highest in 20 years.
 The Navajo at this time had 22,500 members and have consistently increased in population.
 During the early years of this century, only about three percent of Hopis lived off the reservation.
-In 1924 Congress officially declared Native Americans to be U.S citizens with the Indian Citizenship Act.
+In 1924 Congress officially declared Native Americans to be U.S. citizens with the Indian Citizenship Act.

 Under the Indian Reorganization Act of 1934, the Hopi established a constitution to create their own tribal government, and in 1936 elected a Tribal Council.
 The Preamble to the Hopi constitution states that they are a self-governing tribe, focused on working together for peace and agreements between villages in order to preserve the "good things of Hopi life."
 The constitution consists of 13 articles, addressing territory, membership, and organization of their government with legislative, executive and judicial branches.